Naty-S/sol-vault/README.md

 >*This is what makes wallet dryners to work*.

 After account initialization
->The Program doesn't need to recalculate the bumps over again
+>The Program doesn't need to recalculate the bumps over again every time (try to find),
->every time (try to find), so it can create them with the same seeds and already calculated canonical bump.
+>so it can create them with the same seeds and already calculated canonical bump.

 At withdraw
->The Program doesn't know the signature of the signer (vault. user is the only one that request the withdraw right?, then 'cuz the seed used has the vault_state and this has the user in its seeds, then the program can know and create the signature, right?), so it has to
+>The Program doesn't know the signature of the signer (vault), so it has to
 >create it for the cpi context with the seeds saved in the vault state and bump.
+>
+>The vault can sign because as the user is the only one that request the withdrawal, then
+>'cuz the seed used has the `vault_state` and this has the user in its seeds, then the
+>program can know who the user is and create the signature.

+Closing
+>The account remains there until the garbage collector wipe out all accounts with no lamports
+>(even if they have data) at the end of every epoch.